 Next Parish Council Meeting

-For the date of the next Parish Council Meeting please see the Parish Council Meetings Diary in the Parish Council section of the site.
+For the date of the next Parish Council Meeting please see the Latest News and the Parish Council Meetings Diary in the Parish Council section of the site.
 Members of the public and press are very welcome to attend.

 Stapenhill village has its roots back in Roman times, and in Anglo-Saxon times was a large parish with a church.
 Today a church remains and the village has grown.
 At Stapenhill Parish Council we are committed to ensuring the well-being of the local community, making it a safe and enjoyable place to live in.